UPPMAX/programming_formalisms/lesson_plans/2023_autumn/README.md

    This can also be done as early as when writing a faiytale and then adding the spellchecker!

+Also, I feel the repository should always be in a valid state, so we build up pride over our exemplary work.
+In that way, it could help achieve learners feel that their code is 'good enough', instead of 'ugly'.

+ * [ ] Always keep the learners' project
+   repository in a valid state.
+Fix together.

 Adding R examples including videos is easy, as I already have these.
 Refer to these in